-- (9) The aid element takes the form of a contribution provided to SMEs in respect of investments covered by the aid measure which are financed through ordinary credit.
+- (19) The scheme is directed at SMEs wanting to make productive investments amounting between EUR 20 000 and EUR 2 million located within Italy.
+Financial support is given to investments in all sectors with the exception of the financial and insurance activities in Section K of the ATECO 2007 classification of economic activities.
+For the sectors excluded by the GBER, separate notifications have been provided to the responsible Commission services.
+In order to be eligible, the investments must relate to the acquisition of brand new tangible and intangible assets which fulfil the conditions set out in Article 17(3) of the GBER. - (20)The aid element takes the form of a contribution provided to SMEs in respect of investments covered by the aid measure which are financed through ordinary credit.
 The contribution equals the amount of interest to be paid on a five years loan.
 The interest rate is set at 2.75% for ordinary investments and 3.575% for investments in digital technology.
-The aid granting procedure is comprised of different steps: 1) the SME submits an application for aid and applies for funding to a bank or financial intermediary; 2) the bank or financial intermediary takes a decision regarding the financing and informs the Ministry of Economic Development of the level of financing granted and the application submitted by the SME; the financing granted can be backed up by a guarantee from the Guarantee Fund for up to 80% of the credit; 3) the Ministry determines the level of contribution payable to the SME and grants the aid; 4) on the basis of the aid granted, the SME and the bank or financial intermediary sign the loan contract; 5) after the investment, which must be carried out within 12 months after the signature of the loan contract, the Ministry pays the aid in six separate instalments over a period of six years. - (10) The aid granted, calculated on the basis of a percentage of 2.75 % of the loan granted (or 3.575 % for investments in digital technology) for each of the five years of standard duration, is capped within the aid intensity limits laid down in Article 17 of the GBER at 20% of the eligible costs for the micro and small enterprises and 10% for the medium-sized enterprises. - (11) The measure provides for a formal verification of the eligibility requirements for the beneficiaries.
+The aid granting procedure is comprised of different steps: 1) the SME submits an application for aid and applies for funding to a bank or financial intermediary; 2) the bank or financial intermediary takes a decision regarding the financing and informs the Ministry of Economic Development of the level of financing granted and the application submitted by the SME; the financing granted can be backed up by a guarantee from the Guarantee Fund for up to 80% of the credit; 3) the Ministry determines the level of contribution payable to the SME and grants the aid; 4) on the basis of the aid granted, the SME and the bank or financial intermediary sign the loan contract; 5) after the investment, which must be carried out within 12 months after the signature of the loan contract, the Ministry pays the aid in six separate instalments over a period of six years. - (21) The aid granted, calculated on the basis of a percentage of 2.75 % of the loan granted (or 3.575 % for investments in digital technology) for each of the five years of standard duration, is capped within the aid intensity limits laid down in Article 17 of the GBER at 20% of the eligible costs for the micro and small enterprises and 10% for the medium-sized enterprises. - (22) The measure provides for a formal verification of the eligibility requirements for the beneficiaries.
 The aid is granted following an assessment of the following conditions: (i) whether the beneficiary belongs to the small and medium-sized enterprise category; (ii) whether ordinary financing has been granted by a bank or financial intermediary; (iii) whether the investment relates to a sector eligible under the measure.
-For the purposes of obtaining a guarantee from the Guarantee Fund, the eligibility requirements laid down by the Fund are checked as part of its own procedures. - (12) As regards potential negative effects of the aid scheme, in certain geographical areas the scheme under evaluation co-exists with the tax credit scheme for regional investment aid in Southern Italy registered as SA.45184 (2016/X) which could, in theory, have a negative impact on its effectiveness.
-However, examination of the two schemes would appear to show profound differences in their objectives and methods of implementation, meaning that the two measures do not simply overlap (in the regions of southern Italy only), but can be considered complementary.
+For the purposes of obtaining a guarantee from the Guarantee Fund, the eligibility requirements laid down by the Fund are checked as part of its own procedures. - (23) As regards potential negative effects of the aid scheme, in certain geographical areas the scheme under evaluation co-exists with the tax credit scheme for regional investment aid in Southern Italy registered as SA.45184 (2016/X) which could, in theory, have a negative impact on its effectiveness.
+However, examination of the two schemes would appear to show differences in their objectives and methods of implementation, meaning that the two measures do not simply overlap (in the regions of southern Italy only), but can be considered complementary.
 Additionally, at least in theory, the aid scheme could generate unforeseen distortions between sectors of economic activity.